Economics: Purchasing a Home

 This lesson explores the relationship between interest rates and economic activity.
 Through these activities, students can gain an understanding of interest to assist them when making spending or savings decisions.

 This calculator will produce an amortization table showing the breakdown of each payment over the life of the loan.
 NOTE: This site contains ads.

 This site is a guide to shopping for the best mortgage.
-Includes a glossary of terms and a worksheet, and is also available in Spanish.

 Adjustable Rate Mortgages

 What is an adjustable-rate mortgage and how is it different from a fixed-rate mortgage?
 This site explains what these terms mean and what home buyers need to know about them.
 Included is a mortgage shopping worksheet to help make comparisons.
 This information is also available as a printable PDF.

 Enter your loan amount, interest rate, and loan period to see your totals.
 NOTE: This site has sponsored links and ads.